boundless-xyz/zkc/README.md

 Users stake ZKC tokens and receive a veZKC NFT position that provides eligibility for participating in governance votes and claiming ZKC emissions.

 Users stake ZKC without committing to a specific duration and receive full voting and reward power immediately upon staking.

+Voting power and reward power can be delegated independently of one another.

 To unstake, users must initiate withdrawal and wait 30 days before completing the process to receive their ZKC.
 Voting and reward powers immediately drop to 0 when withdrawal is initiated.